Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 Invite someone to join a team.
 Will send an email to all specified people that includes a link.
 Link will direct them to the team page where they can join once they are authenticated.
 If one of the email addresses is invalid or the user is already on the team that invite will not be send out, the other ones will be and a `200 OK` response is returned.

 !!!
-Still in progress, emails are currently not sent.
+Still in progress, emails for this route are not implemented.

 #### Request Body